superseriousbusiness/gotosocial/CONTRIBUTING.md

 To do this, first [install GoReleaser](https://goreleaser.com/install/).

-Then install GoSwagger as described in [the Swagger section](#updating-swagger-docs).

 Then install Node and Yarn as described in [Stylesheet / Web dev](#stylesheet--web-dev).

 Finally, to create a snapshot build, do: